Whatsapp Icon

 Alex, a 38-year-old with multiple myeloma, encountered osteonecrosis of the jaw shortly after starting treatment.
 "ONJ added another layer of complexity to my cancer journey," he said.
 Finding comfort in writing and sharing his experience with others online, Alex turned his struggle into an advocacy platform, raising awareness about the condition.
 His story emphasizes the therapeutic power of sharing and the need for more awareness and research on ONJ as part of cancer care.

-We honor the courage and resilience of Emma, Alex, and countless others facing ONJ during their cancer battle.
+We honour the courage and resilience of Emma, Alex, and countless others facing ONJ during their cancer battle.
 Their stories highlight the crucial role of support systems, the potential benefits of a well-planned vegetarian diet, and the power of sharing personal experiences.

 If you or someone you know is dealing with osteonecrosis of the jaw while battling cancer, know that you are not alone.
 Reach out to healthcare providers for guidance and connect with support groups to find community and understanding.
 Together, we can face the challenges and overcome them, step by step.